zzossig/zzoDocs/content/docs/pages/publication.md

 5. Now, you get the idea.
 Make any section you want and there, make any publication like above.

-6. You can pinned the publication by setting parameter `pinned` to `true`.
+6. You can pin the publication by setting parameter `pinned` to `true`.
 The pinned publication will show up in the overview page.